Holiday Safety for Older Adults During COVID-19

 - Send smiles.
 Pictures, cards, letters, telephone calls, small gifts, etc. will all mean so much to senior loved ones who will be missing time with family and friends.
 Coordinate with family members to take turns reaching out as much as possible in ways such as this so your older loved ones are overwhelmed with expressions of love.

 - Share your emotions.
 There is nothing quite as heartwarming as hearing from someone you love about the impact you’ve made on his/her life.
 Take this time to express your thankfulness towards the seniors you love for the difference they have made in your daily life, and be specific: “Mom, your patience with me when I was an adolescent taught me what unconditional love looks like, and because of you, I’m a more patient person with my own children.”

 Sage Home Care’s caregivers are fully trained and experienced in improving quality of life for older adults in the home, and follow strict safety protocols for everyone’s protection.
-Reach out to us at 1-800-578-4554 to discover how our Greenwich home health care services can help make this holiday season the best it can be for a senior loved one.
+Reach out to us at 1-800-578-4554 to discover how our services for Darien home health in the nearby communities can help make this holiday season the best it can be by ensuring holiday safety for older adults.
 For a full list of each of the communities we serve in Connecticut and New York, please visit our Service Area page.